rdpoor/ulog/README.md

     ULOG_INIT();

     // log messages with a severity of WARNING or higher to the console.
+The
+    // user must supply a method for my_console_logger, e.g. along the lines
+    // of what is shown above.
     ULOG_SUBSCRIBE(my_console_logger, ULOG_WARNING);

     // log messages with a severity of DEBUG or higher to a file.
 The user must